 The pet must have a “good prognosis” as determined by a veterinary professional to be eligible for assistance.

 The Frankie’s Friends Fund will ask each treating veterinary hospital to provide a 25% discount of services in addition to the funding from Frankie’s Friends.

 The animal must be a family owned pet as the Frankie’s Friends Fund does not provide assistance for strays, rescue organizations, or fosters.

-Special thanks to the Banfield Foundation, Margaret Ewell Dickins Foundation, and Royal Canin for supporting the National Frankie's Friends Fund so together we can help save more pets' lives.
+Special thanks to the the H/3 Foundation, Banfield Foundation, Royal Canin, and Margaret Ewell Dickins Foundation for supporting the National Frankie's Friends Fund so together we can help save more pets' lives.